unfoldingWord/uw-content-validation/README.md

 This code is designed to thoroughly check various types of Bible-related content data files.
 This includes:

-1. Unified Standard Format Marker (USFM) Bible content files, including aligned Bibles
+1. Unified Standard Format Marker (USFM) Bible content files, including original language Bibles and Bible translations aligned by word/phrase to the original words/phrases
 1. Translation Notes (TN) tables in Tab-Separated Values (TSV) files
 1. Markdown files (and markdown fields in TSV files)
 1. Plain-text files
-1. Metadata (manifest) JSON files (not implemented yet)
+1. Metadata (manifest) JSON files

 Note: There is also a separate function for checking individual TN/TSV lines which is intended to be able to provide instant user feedback if built into a TSV editor.

-The higher-level checking functions provide:
+The top-level checking functions provide:

 1. A list of things that were checked (successList)
 1. A list of (higher-priority) errors